minahermina/resume/Mina-Hermina-CV.typ

 #def_header()

 #def_section("SUMMARY", [
-    I am a senior Computer Science student specializing in IT, with a strong passion for GNU/Linux, Unix systems, and Systems Programming, and a deep interest in their evolution from inception to the present.
+    I am a fresh Computer Science graduate specializing in IT, with a strong passion for GNU/Linux, Unix systems, and Systems Programming, and a deep interest in their evolution from inception to the present.
     I am seeking an internship in *Linux/Unix Systems Engineering or Programming* to contribute my skills while gaining hands-on experience in read-world projects.